canis major

 I think its interchangeable

-Orion's dogs Illuminate this play of interdependence
+Orion's dogs Illuminate this interplay of dependence

 Two hounds sprint through space

-constellating in a continuous pursuit of power
+constellating in a perpetual pursuit of power

 You'll know the paradox

-if you've come in with this story of the stars
+if you've come in with this story of the stars,

-Its microscopic anemones blooming in your blood
+its microscopic anemones blooming in your blood

 Or maybe you were taught